Infraspecific name: Difference from zoological nomenclature

 In zoological nomenclature, names of taxa below species rank are formed somewhat differently, using a trinomen or 'trinomial name'.
 No connecting term is required as there is only one rank below species, the subspecies.

+Difference from prokaryotic nomenclature

+The Prokaryotic Code was split from the ICN in 1975.
+This nomenclature only governs one infraspecific rank, the subspecies, but allows a number of infrasubspecific subdivisions to be used.
+The authorship is to be specified in the form "Bacillus subtilis subsp. spizizenii Nakamura et al. 1999.", i.e. with only the infraspecific author.

+Authors may still choose to use ungoverned ranks such as sv. (serovar) and pv. (pathovar).

 Cultivated plants

 The ICN does not regulate the names of cultivated plants, of cultivars, i.e. plants specifically created for use in agriculture or horticulture.
 Such names are regulated by the International Code of Nomenclature for Cultivated Plants (ICNCP).

 Although logically below the rank of species (and hence "infraspecific"), a cultivar name may be attached to any scientific name at the genus level or below.
 The minimum requirement is to specify a genus name.
 For example, Achillea 'Cerise Queen' is a cultivar; Pinus nigra 'Arnold Sentinel' is a cultivar of the species P. nigra (which is propagated vegetatively, by cloning).